 What can Children with ADHD Teach Us

-Digital technology use has snowballed in the past 15 years and led to unheard-of opportunities, but also some challenges – one of the problems is to do with over-using screen time to the point of addiction.
+Digital technology use has snowballed in the past 15 years and led to unheard-of opportunities, but also some challenges.
+One of the problems is to do with over-using screen time to the point of addiction.
 Children with Attention Deficit Hyperactivity Disorder (ADHD) are particularly prone to screen time addiction because they’re drawn to the internet and video games like moths to a flame.
-Playing a fabulous video game can be a bit like living in a movie, where everything is full-on fun, so you can’t blame kids for wanting to do it.
-But we all know that too much of something good can end up being something that’s very bad for us, and this is especially so for kids with ADHD who tend to hyperfocus on games and get completely hooked.
+Playing a fabulous video game can be a bit like living in a movie, everything is full-on, you can’t blame kids for wanting to do it.
+We all know that too much of a good thing can end up being bad for us.
+This is especially so for kids with ADHD who tend to hyperfocus on games and get completely hooked.

 The ‘Glow Kids’ Phenomenon

 We’ve all seen it: kids and adults alike, staring, absorbed and entranced by the glowing screen in front of them, whether they’re in the park, a playground, or a friend’s house.
 The phenomenon is so widespread and worrying that a US addiction expert, psychologist Dr Nicholas Kardaras, whose 2016 book, Glow Kids: How Screen Addiction Is Hijacking Our Kids-and How to Break the Trance(1) highlights the problem that results from too much screen time.
 He calls screen-addicted children ‘Glow Kids’, and he believes screen behaviour is having a profound effect on the brains of a whole generation.

 Where Does an Addiction to Screens Lead?